klondikemarlen/vscode-create-test-file/README.md

 Alternatively, see package.json -> scripts other commands.
 - npm run test

+### File Access in Tests

+The test config opens the app with `out/test/example-workspace/` as the default workspace.
+File manipulation tests can be performed in this folder.

 TODO: add information on how to publish.

 FUTURE: investigate continuous integration and headless testing https://code.visualstudio.com/api/working-with-extensions/continuous-integration#azure-pipelines